xyzmoney-tournaments/tournament-tr/README.md

 **`entrantsCounter`** ⏤ counter of entrants.

 **`buyIn`** ⏤ the buy-in amount in Wei (1 Ether = 10^18 Wei).
-It is initialized during execution of the contract constructor.
+It is set during execution of the contract constructor.

 **`winnerShare`** ⏤ the winner's percentage share of the sum of all buy-ins.
-It is initialized during execution of the contract constructor.
+It is set during execution of the contract constructor.

 **`prize`** ⏤ the prize amount in Wei.
 It is equal to the sum of all buy-ins multiplied to the value of `winnerShare` variable.

 **`deadline`** ⏤ the registration deadline in Unix time format.
-It is initialized during execution of the contract constructor.
+It is set during execution of the contract constructor.
 Afterwards it can be changed, but only once.

 **`contractBalance`** ⏤ the balance of the contract.